Financial Businesses Need Professional Translators Too

-The global economy has at its heart a whole network of financial businesses, ranging from banks to accountancy firms, financial planners, economists and advisers.
+The global economy has at its heart a whole network of financial businesses, ranging from banks to accountancy firms, financial planners, economists, and advisers.
 The number of free trade deals that have been negotiated may have reached a temporary plateau, but it hasn’t stopped world trade.

 None of this financial activity would be possible without effective communication.
-Financial transactions are as much legal transactions as they are anything else.
+Financial transactions are as many legal transactions as they are anything else.
 Every international financial transaction must be perfect.
 There is no room for mistakes; otherwise, the repercussions could be expensive.

-Many financial institutions these days have branches all over the world, or at least in the major financial centres and hubs.
+Many financial institutions these days have branches all over the world, or at least in the major financial centers and hubs.
 They wouldn’t be able to function without having a working relationship with translation services to financial businesses.

 - Annual reports